Which currency will I be charged in?

 How are exchange rates calculated?

 - Most tickets on Rail Europe are supplied by the rail operators in Euros.
 So, if you set Euros as your preferred currency, we simply show the original price.
-If you choose GBP or USD we convert the Euro price into your preferred currency using today's exchange rates.
+If you choose GBP, USD or CAD we convert the Euro price into your preferred currency using today's exchange rates.

 - UK rail tickets are priced in GBP.
 If you set GBP as your preferred currency we simply show the original price.
-If you choose EUR or USD we convert the GBP price into your preferred currency using today's exchange rates.
+If you choose EUR, USD or CAD we convert the GBP price into your preferred currency using today's exchange rates.

 - No tickets are priced by the rail operators in USD.
 So, if that's your preferred currency, we'll convert tickets that were originally priced in Euros or British Pounds using today's exchange rate.